-Exchange Password: Password associated with the Exchange Username entered above-again, enter this value only if connecting to a hosted Exchange, or to a local on-premises Exchange that isn't in the same domain as the CMN admin server.
-In those cases an entry here is mandatory.
+Exchange Password: Password associated with the Exchange Username entered above.
+Use this field when you clear the Exchange Online checkbox.
+Enter this value compulsorily only if connecting to a local on-premises Exchange that is not in the same domain as the CMN admin server.